mujtabafromthedarkside/StrateGIK/RVTweb/README.md

 # Basic Web App using React | Vite | TailwindCSS
+It's a simple web application consisting of Home, Login and Profile pages.

 There are 4 users hard-coded in App.jsx with username, password, full name, image link and bio.
 These can be changed as needed.
+Their login details are:
 |_**username**_|_**password**_|
 |--|--|
 |admin|admin|